 In the Name of the Father, Son, and Holy Spirit!

-Glory be to Jesus Christ.

 Glory Be to Jesus Christ!
+Glory Forever!

+Glory Be To Jesus Christ!
+Glory Forever!!